 Alvarez’s theory of a an impact event causing the extinction of the dinosaurs did not happen because of arguments, debates, or a democratic vote.
 The transition from a simple observation, that dinosaurs suddenly went extinct around 65.5 million years, to a theory that an extraterrestrial impact caused it took nearly 30 years, which was based on the accumulation of more and more data until a consensus formed then a scientific theory.

-All scientific consensus is based on evidence and data.
 And this evidence isn’t accumulated by using Google, but it’s actually formed by experts, who are substantially more knowledgeable than most of us in particular fields.
 As Steven Novella, MD, writes in his NeuroLogica blog:

 For anyone trying to take a scientific approach to knowledge about the world, we must rely heavily upon experts, or those who are more knowledgable than we are.
 There is no choice – there is simply too much specialized scientific knowledge for anyone to be an expert in everything, or even a significant portion of scientific disciplines.